Kildare Catholic College

 Kildare Catholic College is an independent Roman Catholic co-educational secondary day school located in Wagga Wagga, New South Wales, Australia.
-Kildare Catholic College works with heritage links to Nano Nagle, the foundress of the Presentation Sisters and Edmund Rice, the founder of the Christian Brothers.

 Overview

 Kildare has seven houses, all of which are named after people of peace.
 Each house has its own colour.
 The six houses are as follows: Romero (orange), King (red), Teresa (sky blue), Gandhi (navy blue), Oodgeroo (green), and Benedicta (gold).

 The school was established in 2004 as an amalgamation of three local schools: